anuraghazra/github-readme-stats/readme.md

 # Wakatime Week Stats

+> **Warning**
+> Please be aware that we currently only show data from Wakatime profiles that are public.
+You therefore have to make sure that **BOTH** `Display code time publicly` and `Display languages, editors, os, categories publicly` are enabled.

 Change the `?username=` value to your [Wakatime](https://wakatime.com) username.

 ```md
 [![Harlok's wakatime stats](https://github-readme-stats.vercel.app/api/wakatime?username=Harlok)](https://github.com/anuraghazra/github-readme-stats)
 ```

-> **Note**:
-> Please be aware that we currently only show data from Wakatime profiles that are public.

 ### Demo